 ExTLs must have the capability to accurately measure distances on circuit boards to check widths, and creepage and clearance distance.
 Vernier/digital callipers are not generally appropriate for this purpose.

 Competency under this standard is considered to cover IEC 60079-25.

-IEC 60079-13 Explosive atmospheres - Part 13: Equipment protection by pressurized room "p"
+IEC 60079-13 Explosive atmospheres - Part 13: Equipment protection by pressurized room "p" and artificially ventilated room “v”